-The Rotunda Hospital is delighted to support the National Maternity Experience Survey this October.
+The Rotunda Hospital is delighted to support the National Maternity Experience Survey.

 The Survey offers eligible new mothers the opportunity to share their experiences of Ireland’s maternity services — from antenatal to postnatal care — in order to improve the safety and quality of care provided to women and their babies.

-All women aged 16 years or older who give birth in the Rotunda in October 2019 will be asked to participate in the survey.
-You will receive the survey by post in February 2020.
+All women aged 16 years or older who gave birth in the Rotunda in October 2019 will be asked to participate in the survey.
+You will receive the survey by post in early February 2020.

 Frequently Asked Questions